shijiew555/ReconRaptor/docs/design-doc.md

 - **CloudTrail**: AWS service that logs API calls and account activity
 - **Reconnaissance**: Information gathering activities that may precede cyber attacks
 - **pandas**: Python library for data manipulation and analysis, providing DataFrame structures for efficient log processing
-- **K-means**: Clustering algorithm that partitions data into K groups based on similarities
+- **DBSCAN**: Clustering algorithm that partitions data into K groups based on similarities.
+Excludes outliers from groups.
 - **LogAI**: Salesforce's open-source log analysis and intelligence platform

 ### References